 Finally, exercise sessions can be shorter when exercising 3 times per week compared to 1 or 2 times per week.
 With a 3-day per week program, you can complete 3 sessions lasting only 30 minutes each.
 To achieve the same training volume with a 1-day per week program, you would need to extend the duration of your training session to 90 minutes.
 A 90-minute session will not suit some exercise scenarios, such as exercising during lunch breaks.
 Moreover, the shorter 30-minute sessions of resistance exercise throughout the week might help to establish resistance exercise as a life-long habit.

-One way to incorporate this information into exercise on the V-Form Trainer is to participate in classes that include exercises for all major muscle groups.
+One way to incorporate this information into exercise on your V-Form or Trainer+ is to participate in classes that include exercises for all major muscle groups.
 Another way is to build a workout that includes various multi-joint exercises.
 Multi-joint exercises are exercises that require movement at more than one joint.
 For example, during the squat, movement occurs at both the hip and knee joints.
 During the overhead press, movement occurs at both the shoulder and elbow joints.
 Squats and overhead presses are great exercises to include in a 3-day per week, total-body training program because they activate numerous muscles groups in a short period of time.
 The squat will activate and strengthen your glutes, hamstrings, quadriceps, and low back muscles.
 The overhead press will activate and strengthen your deltoids and triceps.
 Other time-efficient multi-joint exercises include the deadlift, lunge, bench press, and bent-over row.